SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 1. Using `StreamBridge`
 1. Using the `BinderHeaders.TARGET_DESTINATION` header

+> aside negative
-<aside class="negative"> If you're using the reactive programming style you can use the `EmitterProcessor` for dynamic publishing but we won't be covering that in this codelab. </aside>
+> If you're using the reactive programming style you can use the `EmitterProcessor` for dynamic publishing but we won't be covering that in this codelab.

 ### StreamBridge
 The first option for dynamic publishing is using `StreamBridge`.
 Note that this option is processed at the framework level and will work with any Cloud Stream binder that you choose to use. `StreamBridge` will cache a channel within Spring for each destination that you publish to.
 This options is solid if you're going to be publishing to a small number of destinations as the channel will remain in cache and you can lookup the channel for monitoring/metrics if you desire.
 Note that the number of channels cached is configurable via `spring.cloud.stream.dynamic-destination-cache-size`.